-5.2 Only registered information providers will be allowed to input messages for broadcast.
-Approval and registration of these entities is performed by the IMO EGC Coordinating Panel by the procedure described in Annex Appendix 2 of this Manual.
-During the approval and registration process, the means of access, and the credentials needed by the authorised entity, will be provided by the IMO EGC Coordinating Panel and Iridium.
+Only registered information providers will be allowed to input messages for broadcast.
+5.2 Approval and registration of these entities is performed by the IMO EGC Coordinating Panel by the procedure described in appendix 2 of this Manual.
+During the approval and registration process, the means of access, and the credentials needed by the authorized entity, will be provided by the IMO EGC Coordinating Panel and Iridium.
 It is necessary to ensure that the prioritisation of traffic is protected against inadvertent or malicious misuse.
-For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and these could be combined into other functions where a registered information provider had existing alternative operational security measures in place. authorised users Registered information providers can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN, according to their operational requirements.
-One such method is a secure portal provided by Iridium. a development version of which has been made available for testing and is subject to further refinement.
-Operational guidance for the use of the development portal is given in Annex Appendix 4 Part 1 of this manual.
+For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and these could be combined into other functions where a registered information provider had existing alternative operational security measures in place.
+Registered information providers can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN, according to their operational requirements.
+One such method is a secure portal provided by Iridium, a development version of which has been made available for testing and is subject to further refinement.
+Operational guidance for the use of the development portal is given in appendix 4 part 1 of this manual.
 The graphical user interface (GUI) of the portal used in development is shown below: